Klipfolio extends flexibility with Vega integration

 });

-Tip 1: Use this approach to load other JS libraries to build your own custom Klips
+Tip 1: Use this approach to load other JavaScript libraries and build your own custom Klips.

-Tip 2: Changes to the HTML Template property in properties pane, rerenders the Klip.
-Add and remove a space to enforce a rerender, for debugging purposes.
+Tip 2: Changes to the HTML Template property in the properties pane re-render the Klip.
+Add and remove a space to force a re-render during debugging.

-At this point when the Klip renders you should see the data, Vega, and D3 objects in the browser console (e.g. Chrome dev tools console).
-This is the validation that you need to know you have access to the data and the visualization libraries.
+When the Klip renders, you should see the data, Vega, and D3 objects in the browser console (e.g. Chrome DevTools).
+This confirms you have access to both the data and the visualization libraries.

-To be able to render the visualization you also need to add the following to the HTML section of your HTML Template Klip:
+You also need to add the following to the HTML section of your HTML Template Klip to give Vega a target element to render into:

 <div id="vis"></div>

-Tip 1: If you have more than one custom visualization on your dashboard, make sure you use a different ID for the HTML element.
-Otherwise they will conflict and don’t work properly.
+Tip: If you have more than one custom visualization on your dashboard, use a unique ID for each HTML element.
+Duplicate IDs will cause conflicts and prevent visualizations from rendering correctly.

 var _data = [];